Analysis | No, there was not a secret scheme to swing Ohio to Biden (as evidenced by the fact that it didn’t)

 At no point does Frank wrestle with the fact that his “key” applies equally well to counties that preferred both Trump and Joe Biden, much less to the results in the state.
 One would think that an effort to steal the vote for Biden would mean that there is more evidence of fraud in counties that backed Biden, but by his own admission that’s not what Frank found.
 It’s bizarre.

-He makes other dubious claims such as that “everybody” in a county is registered to vote, which isn’t true.
+He makes other dubious claims, such as that “everybody” in a county is registered to vote, which isn’t true.
 It’s likely that he’s using old census data, as he has in the past.
 In 2010, for example, there were 124,000 people in Delaware County, below the 145,000 currently registered there.
 Using old data for growing places will give a false impression.

 But Frank is heavily invested in this idea of “phantom voters.”
 In an interview with the Truth & Liberty Coalition, Frank claimed that he’d been working with a congressional candidate in Pennsylvania who was suspicious about having lost in 2020.
 The campaign asked him to estimate how many imaginary voters there had been, with Frank coming up with an estimate of 30 percent.
 The campaign decided to test that, it said, with a “list of 1,600 doors that we’re going to knock on to look for some of those phantom voters.”